Card-Forge/forge/README.txt

 The pets in quest mode:

 Some adjustments to the pets in quest mode were made.
+The quest mode plant wall's Deathtouch ability was deemed to be too strong against the AI's attack code and this ability was changed to Wither in this version.
 This includes a new pet.

 The dock tab has a new button labeled "Open Layout":